You have to be odd

 This is me

-I am a swimmer who has represented Australian Senior Dolphins during 2017 to 2019 and the Australian Junior Dolphins from 2013-2016.
+I am a swimmer who has represented Australian Senior Dolphins from 2017 to 2019 and in 2022, and the Australian Junior Dolphins from 2013-2016.
 I am fortunate to enjoy a reputation as someone who is positive and genuinely upbeat in my approach to life and sport.
 My aim is always to engage and interact in a fun and engaging manner with people.
 I am acutely aware of the impact that I can have as a high-profile swimmer with young athletes and the broader sporting community.
 I take my responsibilities to sport and all participants seriously and have a deep-rooted desire to have a positive impact on every person that crosses my path.

 I have been presented with significant challenges in my sporting career.
 These challenges have equipped me with the necessary skill set to mentor and teach.
 My objective is to instruct upcoming athletes and their families about how to deal with the adversity and obstacles that all participants in sport encounter along their personal and professional pathway.
 I believe I would be an ideal mentoring coach for anyone and everyone as I have learnt so much about how important being positive and setting goals can help improve everyday life as well as any career dreams you have.
 My understanding of the value of positive mental health and the benefits of a positive mind was confirmed.
 My belief in who I am and what I stand for was reinforced and my message is one to be shared with others.
 I became aware of the power of residual determination and resilience.